-In South Africa, both Ross and Cobb have established markets, although a new breed from Aviagen, Arbor Acres, was introduced in 2007.
-The breeding license for Ross is held by Astral and the breeding license for Cobb is held by RCL.
+In South Africa, both Ross and Cobb have established markets, although a new breed line from Aviagen, Arbor Acres, was introduced in 2007.
+The breeding license for Aviagen's Ross line is held by Astral, the Arbor Acres license is held by Country Bird Holdings and the breeding license for Cobb is held by RCL.

-Astral has a franchise agreement with Aviagen, the owner of the Ross brand.
-An Astral subsidiary, Ross Poultry Breeders division (RPB), supplies breeding stock of the Ross 308 breed to the South African broiler industry.
+Aviagen have established their own great grandparent facility in South Africa which supplies day-old grandparent stock to Ross Poultry Breeders, a subsidiary of Astral.
+Ross Poultry Breeders, supplies breeding stock of the Ross 308 breed to the South African broiler industry.
 Its breeding stock is produced in KwaZulu-Natal and Gauteng provinces.

 Cobb sells its breeding stock in South Africa through an agreement with RCL.
 RCL's breeding operations are located in Mpumalanga and the Eastern Cape.
-16 Cobb breeding stock is also used exclusively by Quantum Foods (formerly part of Pioneer), where Quantum has the right to import Cobb genetics but only for its own use and not for further distribution to other broiler businesses.
+Cobb breeding stock is also used exclusively by Quantum Foods (formerly part of Pioneer), where Quantum has the right to import Cobb genetics but only for its own use and not for further distribution to other broiler businesses.
+The Cobb line is imported at grandparent level.

-&lt;sup>15 Interview with Astral, 31 July 2015
+&lt;sup>17 Interview with Astral, 31 July 2015, supplemented with information from SAPA.

-&lt;sup>16 RCL annual report, 2014
+&lt;sup>18 RCL annual report, 2014